nimiq/hub/README.md

   msgstr "Compte Créé"
   ```
   Please only edit the translations, not the source strings.

+- You can test your translations locally by running the demo page as described in section [Run](#run) and then setting a
+  language cookie in the served page.
+To do so, open your browser's developer console (ctrl + shift + c) and input
+  `document.cookie = 'lang=<lang>'` where `<lang>` should be replaced by the two letter language code of the language
+  you want to test, for example `document.cookie = 'lang=fr'`.
+After reloading the page, the Hub should be displayed in
+  your chosen language.
+If you struggle setting up the local demo you can ask us to setup an online demo for you after
+  opening a pull request.

 - Once the file has been fully translated or you are done updating an existing language file, you can open a pull
   request here in github.